 MA in Social Anthropology provides students with these skills:

-- creative and analytical thinking which leads to design a research project, write a grant proposal, conduct an independent field research based research;
+- creative and analytical thinking which leads to design a research project, write a grant proposal, conduct an independent field research.

 - to act as mediator for socio-culturally different and / or conflicting interest groups in order to enhance the solving of existing cultural conflicts.

-Social Anthropology programme is primarily geared towards the students who plan to continue their studies after, those who seek career advancement in either private or public sectors in human resource development, international business, cultural resource management or work within various organizations as well as international, state and local governmental agencies, etc. The alumni of the Program are employed at the human rights organizations, civil society organizations, private companies, educational institutions, initiate and carry applied research projects.
+This Program is primarily geared towards the student who seeks career advancement in either private or public sectors in human resource development, international business, cultural resource management or work within various organizations as well as international, state and local governmental agencies, etc. The alumni of the Program are employed at the human rights organizations, civil society organizations, private companies, educational institutions, initiate and carry applied research projects.

-Career opportunities for graduates include, but are not limited to:
+Career opportunities include but are not limited to:

-- International (cultural, educational, public, health) organizations and nongovernmental agencies consultant;
+- International (cultural, educational and human rights) organizations and nongovernmental agencies consultant.

-- Admission score is counted based on: Arithmetic average of bachelor degree diploma supplement all subjects* 0,4 + grade of the of Bachelor thesis or final examination* 0,1 + Interview* 0,5.
+- Admission score is counted based on: Arithmetic average of bachelor degree diploma supplement all subjects* 0,4 + grade of the of Bachelor thesis or final examination* 0,1 + Motivation Letter and Interview* 0,5